M1ngos/image-processing/README.md

 -- Installing on Mac or Linux --
 First, make sure you have dlib already installed with Python bindings https://gist.github.com/ageitgey/629d75c1baac34dfa5ca2a1928a7aeaf :

+Also make sure you install tessaract(adapt to your target distro): sudo dnf install tesseract sudo dnf install tesseract-langpack-por

 ### Build and start the services